ROCnReg: An R Package for Receiver Operating Characteristic Curve Inference with and without Covariate Information: Package presentation and illustration

 \subsection{Covariate-adjusted ROC curve}

-In this last section we illustrate how to conduct inference about the covariate-adjusted ROC curve using \pkg{ROCnReg}.
+In this section we illustrate how to conduct inference about the covariate-adjusted ROC curve using \pkg{ROCnReg}.
 Similarly to the covariate-specific ROC curve, three approaches are available, namely, function \code{AROC.sp} implements the frequentist approaches that postulate that test outcomes in the nondiseased group follow a linear model with the CDF of the error term being either a standard normal distribution or estimated via the empirical CDF of the standardised residuals, \code{AROC.kernel} corresponds to the kernel-based counterpart, and \code{AROC.bnp} implements the Bayesian (nonparametric) approach based on a single-weights dependent Dirichlet process mixture of normal distributions and the Bayesian bootstrap.

 Recall that the AROC curve is a global summary measure of diagnostic accuracy that takes covariate information into account.
 In the context of our endocrine application we seek to study the overall discriminatory capacity of the BMI for detecting the presence of CVD risk factors when adjusting for age and gender.
 Here we focus on how to estimate the AROC curve using the \code{AROC.bnp} function.
-The function syntax is exactly similar to the one of \code{cROC.bnp}, with the only difference being that we only need to specify the formula for the components' means in the nondiseased population.
-The code and respective summary follow. \begin{Schunk} \begin{Sinput} R> AROC_bnp <- AROC.bnp( + formula.h = bmi ~ gender + f(age, by = gender, K = c(0,0)), + group = "cvd_idf", tag.h = 0, data = endosyn, standardise = TRUE, + p = seq(0, 1, l = 101), + compute.lpml = TRUE, compute.WAIC = TRUE, compute.DIC = TRUE, + pauc = pauccontrol(compute = FALSE), prior = priorcontrol.bnp(L = 10), + density = densitycontrol.aroc(compute = FALSE), + mcmc = mcmccontrol(nsave = 8000, nburn = 2000, nskip = 1), + parallel = "snow", ncpus = 2)
+The function syntax is exactly similar to the one of \code{cROC.bnp}, with the only difference being that we only need to specify the arguments related to the nondiseased population.
+The code and respective summary follow. \begin{Schunk} \begin{Sinput} R> set.seed(123, "L'Ecuyer-CMRG") # for reproducibility R> AROC_bnp <- AROC.bnp( + formula.h = bmi ~ gender + f(age, by = gender, K = c(0,0)), + group = "cvd_idf", tag.h = 0, data = endosyn, standardise = TRUE, + p = seq(0, 1, l = 101), ci.level = 0.05, + compute.lpml = TRUE, compute.WAIC = TRUE, compute.DIC = TRUE, + pauc = pauccontrol(compute = FALSE), prior = priorcontrol.bnp(L = 10), + density = densitycontrol.aroc(compute = FALSE), + mcmc = mcmccontrol(nsave = 8000, nburn = 2000, nskip = 1), + parallel = "snow", ncpus = 2)

 R> summary(AROC_bnp) \end{Sinput} \begin{Soutput} Call: [...]